NVIDIA/NeMo-Guardrails/docs/user_guides/colang-language-syntax-guide.md

 Below are the main concepts behind the language:

+- **LLM-based Application**: a software application that uses an LLM to drive
+- **Bot**: synonym for *LLM-based application*.
-- **Utterance**: the raw text coming from the user or the bot
+- **Utterance**: the raw text coming from the user or the bot.
-- **Message**: the canonical form (i.e. structured representation) of a user/bot utterance
+- **Intent**: the canonical form (i.e. structured representation) of a user/bot utterance.
 - **Event**: something that has happened and is relevant to the conversation e.g. user is silent, user clicked something, user made a gesture, etc.
-- **Action**: a custom code that the bot can invoke; usually for connecting to third-party API
+- **Action**: a custom code that the bot can invoke; usually for connecting to third-party API.
-- **Context**: any data relevant to the conversation (i.e. a key-value dictionary)
+- **Context**: any data relevant to the conversation (i.e. a key-value dictionary).
 - **Flow**: a sequence of messages and events, potentially with additional branching logic.
-- **Rails**: specific ways of controlling the behavior of a conversational system (a.k.a. bot) e.g. not talk about politics, respond in a specific way to certain user requests, follow a predefined dialog path, use a specific language style, extract data etc. A rail in Colang can be modeled through one or more flows.
+- **Rails**: specific ways of controlling the behavior of a conversational system (a.k.a. bot) e.g. not talk about politics, respond in a specific way to certain user requests, follow a predefined dialog path, use a specific language style, extract data etc.

 ## Syntax

 Colang has a "pythonic" syntax in the sense that most constructs resemble their python equivalent and indentation is used as a syntactic element.

+> NOTE: unlike python, the recommended indentation in Colang is **two spaces**, rather than four.

 ### Core Syntax Elements